Insurance might not always be top of mind, but it’s important to review your policies regularly to make sure you’ve got the right cover

 Insurance is flexible and can be changed to align to your needs.
 Below is a step-by-step guide to reviewing what you have.

-Step 1: Read your current insurance contract
+Step 1: Read your insurance contract

-Assuming you currently have some insurance, refer to your product disclosure statement (PDS) and read it to fully understand what you’re covered for (death, disability or injury for instance) and compare this against what you’d ideally like to be covered for.
+Refer to your product disclosure statement (PDS) and read it to fully understand what you’re covered for (death, disability or injury for instance) and compare this against what you’d ideally like to be covered for.

 Step 2: Check the insurance policy expiry date